guillermoamaral/Webside/docs/api/extensions/searches.md

 This type of extension allows us to define and perform specific searches (method searches by the moment) on the backend.
 Like other extensions, these ones will enlarge the list of options available on the IDE.

-## Target object

-A search extension is applicable to a given meta-model object (package, class, method, etc.).
-See below accepted element types.

-# Specification
+## Specification

-The structure of a search specification must be like this:
+A search extension must be like this:

 ```json
 {